← Back to 史記

 31

-In the fourteenth year, the son of Duke Li of Chen, Wan, styled Jing Zhong, came fleeing to Qi.
+In the fourteenth year, the son of Duke Li of Chen, Wan, styled Jing Zhong, fled to Qi.
 Duke Huan of Qi wanted to make him a minister, but he declined.
 Therefore, they made him the artisan chief.
 He was the ancestor of Tian Chengzi Chang.

 32